Compute

 • Use existing:

-1. Select an existing cloud backup vault from the drop-down list.
+1. Vault: Select an existing vault from the drop-down list.

-2. Select a backup policy from the drop-down list, or log in to the CBR console and configure a desired one.
+2. Backup Policy: Select a backup policy from the drop-down list, or go to the CBR console and configure a desired one.

 • Buy new:

-1. Set the name of the cloud backup vault, which can contain a maximum of 64 characters, including letters, digits, underscores (_), and hyphens (-), for example, vault-f61e.
+1. Enter a vault name, which can contain a maximum of 64 characters, including letters, digits, underscores (_), and hyphens (-), for example, vault-f61e.
 The default naming rule is vault_xxxx.

 2. Enter the vault capacity, which is required for backing up the disk.
 The vault capacity cannot be less than the size of the disk to be backed up.
 The value ranges from the disk size to 10,485,760 in the unit of GiB.

-3. Select a backup policy from the drop-down list, or log in to the CBR console and configure a desired one.
+3. Select a backup policy from the drop-down list, or go to the CBR console and configure a desired one.

 -